 Another perk of going with a standard size is that precut parchment paper is a perfect fit, with no trimming required.

-If you have a commercial extra-large oven, you could get away with using the full-size sheet pan, which is 26×18″.
+If you have a commercial extra-large oven, you could get away with using a full-size sheet pan, which measures 26 by 18 inches.
 But that’s going to be too big for most ovens.
-Smaller sized sheets also work, it will just take longer to get through your batch of dough.
+Smaller sized sheets also work, it will just take longer to get through your dough if you are baking in batches.

 Sometimes I’ll make a batch and only bake half, saving the rest of the dough in the freezer until another sweets craving strikes.
 This is a great technique to use during the holidays – freezing your dough in portions, and then taking a little out to bake a small batch when you have company.

-When it comes to these products, we found four different styles that are very popular: nonstick, aluminum, carbon steel, and insulated.
+When it comes to these products, we found six different styles that are very popular today: nonstick, aluminum, stainless steel, carbon steel, ceramic, and insulated.

-If you’re sensitive to toxins and chemicals, you’ll want to avoid nonstick options, as they’re usually coated with chemicals that may off-gas when heated to high temperatures.
+If you’re hesitant about potential exposure to toxins and chemicals, you’ll want to avoid the nonstick options, as they’re usually coated with chemicals that may off-gas when heated to high temperatures.